The $\omega$-Condition Number: Applications to Optimal Preconditioning and Low Rank Generalized Jacobian Updating: Numerical Tests

 Finally, the performance profile of $\gamma \in \Gamma$ is defined as

 where $|P|$ is the number of problems in $P$.
-This can be undestood as the relative portion of times that the performance ratio $r_{p,\gamma}$ is whithin a factor of $\tau \geq 1$ of the best possible performance ratio.
+This can be understood as the relative portion of times that the performance ratio $r_{p,\gamma}$ is within a factor of $\tau \geq 1$ of the best possible performance ratio.
 In particular, $\rho_{\gamma}(1)$ represents the number of problems where $\gamma$ is the best choice.
-Also, the existense of a $\tau\geq 1$ such that $\rho_{\gamma}(\tau) = 1$, indicates that $\gamma$ passed the convergence test for every single problem in $P$.
+Also, the existence of a $\tau\geq 1$ such that $\rho_{\gamma}(\tau) = 1$, indicates that $\gamma$ passed the convergence test for every single problem in $P$.
+In \Cref{fig:perf_profiles_prec}, we display our performance profiles, with $\log_2$ scale on $\tau$.

-For the same experiment described above, we display the preformance profiles, with $\log_2$ scale on $\tau$, of the time and number of iterations required by \textbf{lsqr} for solving the linear systems $A(\gamma) = b$ with the differnet choices of preconditioners in~\Cref{fig:perfprofileslsqr}.
-The same is presented for \textbf{cgs} in \Cref{fig:perfprofilescgs}.